-Across the two sites we have 107 cots, and a dedicated multidisciplinary team which looks after over 1600 babies each year who require medical and surgical care.
+Across our three sites we have 109 cots, and a dedicated multidisciplinary team which looks after over 1600 babies a year who require medical and surgical care.

 We specialise in providing care for a range of conditions such as: